Equestrian Pilot Project

 What is the Equestrian pilot project?

 This is a pilot project that allows equestrians to ride on six (6) sections of the Confederation Trail.
-The pilot commences Friday, July 15, 2022 and will run throughout the summer and early fall, based on trail conditions.
-This is the second year of a pilot to evaluate the integration of horses on the trail and their impact.
+The pilot commences Friday, July 1, 2023 and will run throughout the summer and early fall, based on trail conditions.
+This is the third year of a pilot to evaluate the integration of horses on the trail and their impact.

 Where is the pilot’s designated trail sections?

 Sections of the Confederation Trail have been carefully selected for the pilot project.
 They have been chosen based on having at least one large parking area along the route that would be suitable as an equestrian trailhead (i.e. a parking area which would accommodate multiple horse trailers), low volume of traffic and being located in rural areas well outside high-use sections of the trail.